thepowrhouse/bigquery-mcp-sql-generator/README.md

 1. **Environment Variables**: All sensitive configuration is stored in environment variables rather than hardcoded
 2. **Git Ignore**: Sensitive files like `.env` and Python cache files are excluded from version control
-3. **API Key Protection**: The Google API Key is only used locally and never committed to the repository
+3. **API Key Protection**: API Keys are only used locally and never committed to the repository
 4. **Credential Management**: Service account keys are referenced via file paths and not stored in the codebase

 **Important**: Never commit sensitive files like `.env` containing API keys or credentials to version control.
 Always use the `.env.example` template instead.